lgeorges1234/2_Storefront_Backend_Project/README.md

 - get the five most popular products,
 - get all products that composed a category,

-> A user is authenticated thanks to a jwt token.
-He obtains this token first when he is created and then when he goes through authentication process.
+> A user is authenticated thanks to a jwt token. the token is obtained first when he is created and then when he goes through authentication process.

 An authenticated user can :
 - create and delete products from the database Products,